Ron0011/Kaka/README.md

 - Place secure orders (Cash on Delivery / UPI)
 - Track past orders

-### 💬 Community Module
-- Share posts, tips, and stories
-- Comment and engage with other users
-- List and join pet-related events

 ### 🔔 Notifications & Messaging
 - Get alerts for adoption, bookings, and orders
 - Integrated free APIs for messaging/email